antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 ... *aka* ***“Data acquisition of well known datasets into Raku”***.

-We have to have access to some typical datasets used in (academic) Statistics classes or in books and packages for exemplifying concepts, and software designs and know-how.
+We have to have access to some typical datasets used in (academic) Statistics classes or in books and packages that exemplify Statistics concepts, or have orvexplain related software designs and know-how.
 And, of course, having those datasets would greatly benefit the data scientist impostors and the code baristas in their interaction with others.

-The Raku package Data::ExamplesDatasets provides functions for obtaining (relatively well known) example datasets.
+The Raku package `Data::ExamplesDatasets` provides functions for obtaining (relatively well known) example datasets.
 That package itself contains only datasets metadata -- the datasets are downloaded from the repository [Rdatasets](https://github.com/vincentarelbundock/Rdatasets/), [VAB1].

 Here we get a famous example dataset using a regex: